albarji/mixture-of-diffusers/README.md

 ## Usage

-This repository provides a new pipeline `StableDiffusionTilingPipeline` that extends the standard Stable Diffusion pipeline from [Diffusers](https://github.com/huggingface/diffusers).
-It features new options that allow defining the mixture of diffusers, which are distributed as a bidimensional grid over the image to be generated.
+This repository provides a new pipeline `StableDiffusionCanvasPipeline` that extends the standard Stable Diffusion pipeline from [Diffusers](https://github.com/huggingface/diffusers).
+It features new options that allow defining the mixture of diffusers, which are distributed as a number of "diffusion regions" over the image to be generated.

 In the following example a grid of 10x1 tiles is configured to generate a forest in changing styles: